WEST DOVER -- Mount Snow employees who also work at Haystack will have to decide which mountain they want to work on by next month.

 The memo states that working at Haystack would be considered "a conflict of interest."

 "In general, working at other businesses in the Valley does not constitute a conflict of interest, however the Hermitage and Haystack have been at times in conflict with Mount Snow's business interests," the memo said.

 "It was a business decision for Mount Snow to put the rule in place regarding employment at Haystack," Communications Manager Dave Meeker wrote in an e-mail to the Reformer.

 One employee, who has worked at Mount Snow for five years and at the Hermitage Golf Club course last year, said there is not enough work in the Deerfield Valley during the summer.

 This source, who wishes to remain anonymous, told the Reformer that last summer it was encouraged by Mount Snow employees to go and work at Haystack.
-Another person employed at the Grand Summit Hotel at Mount Snow said that working at Haystack was recommended by a manager for additional income.

 Working at Haystack or for the Hermitage Club would keep employees in the valley during the summer, which is commonly known as the off-season to many residents.

 "I might be moving out," the source said.
 "I might come back and work in the winter.
 But I'd just work weekends."